 miRNAs and siRNAs are being tested as therapeutic agents, but their short in vivo halflife, low cellular uptake (via endocytosis), and off-target effects remain a problem.
 Pharmacokinetics, biodistribution, and specific tissue uptake of positron-emitting radionuclide labelled miRNAs with PET (Mäkilä et al., 2019).

-In blood, SNAs interact with plasma proteins, and the formation of protein corona can influence the pharmacokinetics and targeting of the SNA.
+In blood, SNAs interact with plasma proteins, and the formation of protein corona can influence the targeting and pharmacokinetics of the SNA.
 However, SNAs can be tailored to have an active protein coronae, improving targeting of specific cell populations (Zhang et al., 2019).
 Large particle size prevents renal clearance.

 Boisgard R, Kuhnast B, Vonhoff S, Younes C, Hinnen F, Verbavatz JM, Rousseau B, Fürste JP, Wlotzka B, Dollé F, Klussmann S, Tavitian B. In vivo biodistribution and pharmacokinetics of 18F-labelled Spiegelmers: a new class of oligonucleotidic radiopharmaceuticals.
 Eur J Nucl Med Mol Imaging 2005; 32(4): 470-477. doi: 10.1007/s00259-004-1669-8.